Musical Dreams – Open the World of Music to Children with Blindness and Visual Impairment

 Musical Dreams is designed to enrich the children’s world, develop their musical ability and support their progress in the world of music.
 We conduct a program of musical education across the country and for all sectors of the Israeli society.
 Through the program we provide support and assistance for musical studies and for purchase of musical instruments, which otherwise would not be affordable for many of the families due to the high cost of musical studies.

 The activity takes place on a weekly basis in music schools, conservatories or at the child’s home by professional music teachers.
-In addition, as part of the program we cooperate with the Academy for Music and Dance in Jerusalem and the Tel Aviv University’s Students Union.
-Both institutions provide music students who teach several children.
+In addition, as part of the program we cooperate with the Academy for Music and Dance in Jerusalem and the Tel Aviv University’s Pupils Union.
+Both institutions provide music Pupils who teach several children.
 The program is very costly due to its national spread, the cost of musical instruments and the cost of first class professional music teachers trained to work with children with visual impairment.